sony/nnabla/doc/python/file_format_converter/file_format_converter.rst

 - Convert ONNX to NNP
 - Convert NNP to ONNX
 - Convert NNP to NNB(Binary format for NNabla C Runtime)
-- Convert NNP to C Source code for NNabla C Runtime
+- Experimental: Convert NNP to C Source code for NNabla C Runtime

+**IMPORTANT NOTICE**: This file format converter still has some known problems.

+- Supported ONNX operater is limited.
+See :any:`onnx/operator_coverage`.
+- Converting NNP to C Source code is still experimental.
+It should work but did not tested well.

 NNP
 ---